Dates & Deadlines

-Q: How should the single recording (or two recordings) be titled when there are technique and four pieces being formed?
+Q: How should the single recording be titled when there are technique and four pieces being formed?

 A: The 6 Steps to Prepare your Level 12A Recording and YouTube Upload have been revised to address this question.
-The video should be titled: LastName_FirstName_Level 12A.
-If you have two videos, add Part I and Part II at the end.
+The video should be titled: LastName, FirstName – Level #.